lukasnf/Compton-Effect-Simulation/README.md

 Adjust the scattering angle using the slider.
 Observe the wavelength and energy changes in real time.
 Press the spacebar to restart the simulation.
-📖 Background

-The Compton Effect is a cornerstone of quantum physics, demonstrating the particle nature of light.
-It is mathematically expressed as:

-λ
-′
-−
-λ
-=
-h
-m
-e
-c
-(
-1
-−
-cos
-⁡
-θ
-)
-λ
-′
- −λ=
-m
-e
-​
- c
-h
-​
- (1−cosθ)

-Where:

-λ
-λ: Initial wavelength
-λ
-′
-λ
-′
- : Scattered wavelength
-h
-h: Planck's constant
-m
-e
-m
-e
-​
- : Electron mass
-c
-c: Speed of light
-θ
-θ: Scattering angle
 📜 License

 This project is licensed under the MIT License.